 Personal Quarrels and Political Decisions

 The collapse of the judicial system and the intensification of the phenomenon of controversies disturbed the sages of the generations before and after the destruction of the Second Temple.
-The occasional disputes in the time of the "pairs", until Hillel and Shammai, increased and intensified significantly.
+The occasional disputes in the time of the “pairs”, until Hillel and Shammai, increased and intensified significantly.
 Because there were no means of rendering decisions, the conflict became political and belligerent.
 The decision that the law is according to the school of Hillel was the result of a historic social development in the generations near to the time of the destruction, especially the generation of Yavneh.
 However, even after it was accepted that the law is according to the school of Hillel, it was still possible to render a more stringent judgment in accordance with the school of Shammai.
-Another decision made in the Yavneh era was the rejection of the legal decisions of Rabbi Eliezer ben Hyrcanus.
-Nor was this decision taken by vote, but as the result of the excommunication of Rabbi Eliezer, which was also a social and political event, rather than a conceptual decision related to the issue at hand, the points of law at the heart of the controversy.
-Unofficially another, no less important, development occurred: The Mishnah, which came into being during the generations of the Tannaim after Yavneh, was created by the students of Rabbi Akiva, and thus the teachings of Rabbi Ishmael and his school vanished or were rejected.
+Another decision made in the Yavneh era was the rejection of the legal decisions of Rabbi Eli’ezer ben Hyrcanus.
+Nor was this decision taken by vote, but as the result of the excommunication of Rabbi Eli’ezer, which was also a social and political event, rather than a conceptual decision related to the issue at hand, the points of law at the heart of the controversy.
+Unofficially another, no less important, development occurred: The Mishnah, which came into being during the generations of the Tannaim after Yavneh, was created by the students of Rabbi ‘Akiva, and thus the teachings of Rabbi Yishma’el and his school vanished or were rejected.

 The Decisions of Legal Authorities